aws-samples/amazon-sagemaker-h2o-blog/sagemaker-endpoint-deployer/README.md

 ## 🔰 Description

 This block is to build the infrastucture required to implement an Auto-scaling Amazon Sagemaker Model Endpoint Deployment Process given that at least one [Amazon Sagemaker Model Resource](https://docs.aws.amazon.com/autoscaling/application/userguide/what-is-application-auto-scaling.html) is already created.
 It creates a Step Function called `AutoScalingModelEndpointDeploymentStateMachine` which natively integrates with Amazon Sagemaker, AWS Lambda & Amazon SNS entities that are created.
-This block can be used both as a standalone project or a dependency for other AWS blocks which will involves an Auto-scaling Amazon Sagemaker Model Endpoint at any stage.
+This block can be used both as a standalone project or a dependency for other projects which will involves an Auto-scaling Amazon Sagemaker Model Endpoint at any stage.

 <p align="center">